To view previous editions see LU Text Archive

 See the Press Office news and events pages here

-On Wednesday 30 January a large number of prospective undergraduate students, parents and visitors will be on campus attending interviews and post application open days for Medicine, Computing and Communications, Psychology, Biology, and Environmental Science.
-Students Ambassadors, a car parking team and a minibus shuttle service will be in place to welcome visitors on arrival and help them find the right location for their events.
+On Wednesday 6 March a large number of prospective undergraduate students, parents and visitors will be on campus attending interviews and post application open days for Law, Geography, Mathematics and Statistics, Psychology, Physics and LEC.
+Student Ambassadors, a car parking team and a minibus shuttle service will be in place to welcome visitors on arrival and help them find the right location for their events.

 If you have any questions please get in touch with Kathryn Lambert, in UK Student Recruitment and Outreach on x93724.